nicholasdille/container-slides/160_gitlab_ci/260_runners/slides.md

 ### Kubernetes

-Jobs are executed in a dedicated containers in a pod per pipeline
+Jobs are executed in a dedicated container in a pod

 ---